Team-Isshin-Tech/project-website/README.md

 ---

-**Note**: This portfolio is based on a modern Next.js template and has been customized for Praveenasarma's professional background and experience.
+**Note**: This portfolio is based on a modern Next.js template and has been customized for Team Isshin Tech's professional background and experience.